P-ful/Mongque/README.md

 ## Purpose

 MongoDB uses JSON in order to query any document.
-In some cases, it could give a difficulty to a developer because JSON object should be an nested object to express a complex query.
+In some cases, it could give a difficulty to a developer especially when JSON object should be a nested form to express a complex query.
-The nested JSON object could make source-code readability and maintainability less.
+Such nested JSON objects could make source-code readability and maintainability worse.
-So some developers use officially built-in Query Builder[1] by MongoDB to improve them, but it is not easy to use.
+So some developers try to use the built-in, official Query Builder by MongoDB [1], but it is still not so easy.

 **We aim two goals.**

-1. Natural syntax to build a query for a Java developer.
+1. Natural syntax to build a query for a Java developer
-2. Guaranteeing syntactic correctness at compile-time.
+2. Guaranteeing syntactic correctness at compile-time

 ## Feature

-- A syntax for building a query correctly.
+- A syntax for building a query correctly
 - Query Template

 ### A syntax for building a query correctly

-You can make any query following the syntax naturally.
+You can make any query by following the syntax naturally.
 We support operators in the list below.

 - Comparison ($eq, $gt, $gte, $lt, $lte, $ne, $in, $nin)